Frequently Asked Questions

 4. Where can I get the UArt sandpaper?
 Jerry's Artarama, Dick Blick, Dakota Art and many others.
 You can also click on the Store Locator link that is on the UArt web page to find a list of carriers.

 5. What colors does the Uart come in?
-It only comes in one color, a neutral beige.
+It only comes in a neutral beige and black.

 Please note: If you'd like to try the brush on sandpaper I recommend you first become proficient on paper.
 When you are ready to try be sure you've applied a sufficient amount of pigment.
 Not only is it more difficult to blend if you don't have enough pigment it just won't work.
 And be sure you have several brushes on hand, as the sandpaper will wear the bristles down.

 6. What brand of paper do you recommend?
-For my purposes I prefer Canson Mi-Teintes.
-It's a slightly toothy paper that readily accepts multiple layers of pigment and the brush does not damage it if a sufficient amount of pigment is applied.
+For my purposes I prefer Canson Mi-Teintes however, it has two sides.
+You will get better results if you work on the smooth side.
+Mi-Teintes is a slightly toothy paper that readily accepts multiple layers of pigment.
+The brush will not damage the surface of the paper if a sufficient amount of pigment is applied.
 However, after working on sandpaper I discovered the Canson, like the sandpaper, has a grain.
 Once I started working across the grain and at diagonals I got better results.
 One more thing, I cannot guarantee my method of blending will work on your favorite paper but I can guarantee it will work on the Canson.

 7. Where can I get Canson Mi-Teintes paper?
 Just about anywhere.
-Most, or all art supply stores carry Canson as well as the catalog stores like Dick Blick, Jerry's Artarama.
+Most, or all art supply stores carry Canson Mi Teintes as well as the catalog stores like Dick Blick, Jerry's Artarama.

 8. Does it come in colors other than white?
-It comes in many colors.
+It comes in many beautiful colors.

 9. What kind of brush do you use?
 My favorite brush has been discontinued so I'm still searching for one that works just as well.
 It's been long and difficult search.
 Like a painter who has an assortment of brushes for different purposes, I keep several brushes in various sizes on hand, however whichever brush is used it's important that the bristles are not too long, the bristles are fairly stiff and it is relatively small.
 If the bristles are too long and not stiff enough, the bristles will just lay down and you won't be able to move any pigment.
 If they are too short, or too stiff, the brush will remove the pigment....so be careful.